-Social agents, sometimes called social influences, are people that share your message with others.
-While a social agent may actually never do business with you, they love recommending you to others.
+Social agents, sometimes called social influences, are people that share your message with prospects so they are much more likely to find you and more importantly to buy from you.
+While a social agent may actually never do business with you personally, they love recommending you or your business to others.

 While working with a prospect one-on-one has the opportunity to make a single sale, attracting a social agent creates the opportunity for a business to make many sales.
 As related in the story “My Greatest Source of Business Was Right Under My Nose” by Andrew Griffiths the author shares how simply befriending his delivery man yielded a social agent that translated into significantly higher sales.

-By engaging one or many social agents, you will not only keep your sales pipeline full, but through a principle known as cumulative advantage, also known as the “Matthew Effect,” it will enable your business to scale over time.
+By engaging one or many social agents, you will not only keep your sales pipeline full but through a principle known as a cumulative advantage, also known as the “Matthew Effect,” it will enable your business to scale over time.

 As an entrepreneur, your business may be seemingly just moving along sideways for an extended period of time.
 Then one day, you attract the right social agent who begins to promote your business message and you get that seemingly invisible boost in sales.